pyrologic/pyrologjs/README.md

 ## ToDos
-1. hierarchical logger configuration (similar to Java loggers)
-2. more comprehensive documentation
+1. more comprehensive documentation
-3. ...
+2. ...

 more to come